gburgyan/go-poly/README.md

 ]
 ```

-Using `go-poly` you can marshall and unmarshall this:
+Using `go-poly` you can marshall and unmarshall like this:

 ```go
 type Residence struct {